HarryChanLongChung/ece358/README.md

 ```
 3. See the output result in the .csv file

 !
-Please include the .csv file extension when providing the output_csv_name.
+Please include the .csv file extension when providing the output_csv_name.s